VKCOM/kphp/docs/kphp-language/kphp-vs-php/phpdoc-annotations.md

 If a function turns out to be able to throw an exception, you'll get a compilation error.

+<aside>@kphp-throws {classes extending Exception, comma separated}</aside>

+Checked exceptions: KPHP would ensure that a function actually throws the same list as you expect in PHPdoc.

 <aside>@kphp-inline</aside>

 Marks this function as 'inline' for gcc, and codegen implementation places it in .h file (not .cpp).